Freddie Freeman Player Props: Dodgers vs. White Sox

 Freddie Freeman At The Plate

-- Freeman has an OPS of 1.005, fueled by an OBP of .416 to go with a slugging percentage of .589.
-All three of those stats are tops among Los Angeles hitters this season.
+- Freeman leads Los Angeles with an OBP of .414, plus a team-best slugging percentage of .583.

-- Among the qualified batters in baseball, his batting average ranks second, his on-base percentage ranks second, and he is fifth in the league in slugging.
+- Among the qualifying batters in MLB action, he ranks second in batting average, third in on-base percentage, and fifth in slugging.

-- Freeman enters this game on a six-game hitting streak.
-During his last games, he's hitting .471 with two homers.

-- Freeman has driven in a run in 26 games this season (39.4%), including 10 games with more than one RBI (15.2%).
-He has also driven in three or more of his team's runs in six contests.
+- In 26 games this season (38.8%), Freeman has picked up an RBI, and in 10 of those games (14.9%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.